JuliaRobotics/Caesar.jl/docs/src/concepts/entry_data.md

 # see retrieval example below...
 ```

-but much more flexibility is also possible
+This approach allows the maximum flexibility, for example it is also possible to do:
 ```julia
 # from https://juliaimages.org/stable/install/
 using TestImages, Images, ImageView